 - 1. Those employed on 31 December 2003 who can claim old rights to the working hours reduction scheme as valid before 1 August 1998 retain those rights.
 This especially concerns employees with the opportunity to change working hours reduction into fixed salary through an increase of employment percentage. - 2.
-For employees using the payment-variant (monthly allowance) as stated in the working hours reduction scheme from 1 August 1998, payment will be reduced according to the graduated calculation of 2004 100%, 2005 67%, 2006 33%, 2007 0%, unless the employee indicates that he does not wish to participate in this transitional provision and change his claim to vacation-leave. - 3.
 When the size of the employment changes for an employee participating in one of the transitional provisions he can no longer claim transitional provisions and the new vacation-leave scheme of 1 January 2004 also applies to him.